-WAC 314-55-104 Marijuana processor license extraction requirements.

-(1) Processors are limited to certain methods, equipment, solvents, gases and mediums when creating marijuana extracts.

-- (2) Processors may use the hydrocarbons N-butane, isobutane, propane, or heptane or other solvents or gases exhibiting low to minimal potential human health-related toxicity approved by the WSLCB.
-These solvents must be of at least ninety-nine percent purity and a processor must use them in a professional grade closed loop extraction system designed to recover the solvents, work in an environment with proper ventilation, controlling all sources of ignition where a flammable atmosphere is or may be present. - (3) Processors may use a professional grade closed loop CO2 gas extraction system where every vessel is rated to a minimum of six hundred pounds per square inch.
-The CO2 must be of at least ninety-nine percent purity. - (4) Closed loop systems for hydrocarbon or CO2 extraction systems must be commercially manufactured and bear a permanently affixed and visible serial number. - (5) Professional grade closed loop systems, other equipment used must be approved for use by the State Building Code Council (SBCC) prior to use per WAC 51-54A-3800.
-Certification from a licensed engineer must be provided to the WSLCB for professional grade closed loop systems used by processors to certify that the system was commercially manufactured, safe for its intended use, and built to codes of recognized and generally accepted good engineering practices, such as:
+- WAC 314-55-104 Marijuana processor license extraction requirements.
+(1) Processors are limited to $((\frac{\text{certain}}{\text{certain}}))$ the methods, equipment, solvents, gases, and mediums detailed in this section when creating marijuana extracts. - (2) Processors may use the hydrocarbons N-butane, isobutane, propane, or heptane ((or other solvents or gases exhibiting low to minimal potential human health-related toxicity approved by the WSLCB)).
+These solvents must be of at least ninety-nine percent purity and a processor must use them in a professional grade closed loop extraction system designed to recover the solvents, work in an environment with proper ventilation, controlling all sources of ignition where a flammable atmosphere is or may be present. - (3) Processors may use a professional grade closed loop CO_2 gas extraction system where every vessel is rated to a minimum of six hundred pounds per square inch.
+The CO_2 must be of at least ninety-nine percent purity. - (4) Closed loop systems for hydrocarbon or ${\rm CO}2$ extraction systems must be commercially manufactured and bear a permanently affixed and visible serial number. - (5) Certification from a licensed engineer must be provided to the WSLCB for professional grade closed loop systems used by processors to certify that the system was commercially manufactured, safe for its intended use, and built to codes of recognized and generally accepted good engineering practices, such as: